Eric C. Rust

 - Author/translator of 3 book chapters in Theodore P. Savas, ed., Silent Hunters: German U-Boat Commanders of WW II (Savas, 1997; Nav.
 Inst.
 Press, 2003).
 German: Lautlose Jäger (Berlin: Ullstein, 1999, repr.
 2001).
 Polish: Dowodcy U-bootow w II Wojnie Swiatowej (Gdansk: Finna, 2003).
 Selection of Military Book Club.

 - Author of book chapter in William M. McBride, ed., New Interpretations in Naval History (Annapolis: Naval Institute Press, 1998).

-Manuscript in progress, with Dr. Michael Pavillard in Las Palmas, on role of Canary Islands in World War II
+- Research and manuscript in progress, with Dr. Michael Pavillard in Las Palmas, on role of Canary Islands in World War II.

 - Member, Graduate Faculty

-- Numerous summer sabbaticals and University Research Council travel grants.
+- Several summer sabbaticals and University Research Council travel grants.

 - Voted Centennial Professor, 2005.